william-santini/WiSSkHy/README.md

 To facilitate collaboration, WiSSkHy includes a **"Refresh Database"** button so that users can always reload the most recent changes made by others.

-`WiSSkHy` is primarily designed as a **local tool**, complementing centralized server solutions.
+`RIO` is primarily designed as a **local tool**, complementing centralized server solutions.
 It allows researchers to fully leverage the power of **R, Python**, and other tools for data curation, analysis, and scientific research.

 > [!TIP]
 > **Future development**
-> A **PostgreSQL** version of WiSSkHy is planned, enabling a true multi-user environment with efficient concurrency management.
+> A **PostgreSQL** version of RIO is planned, enabling a true multi-user environment with efficient concurrency management.
 > This version will follow all the FAIR principles (Findable, Accessible, Interoperable, Reusable).

-# Getting started with the `WiSSkHy-App`
+# Getting started with the `RIO-App`

 ## Installation
-You can either run the Shiny apps with RStudio or use the WiSSkHy.exe.
+You can either run the Shiny apps with RStudio or use the RIO.exe.
-If you need to access the WiSSkHy SQLite database externally, you can install DBeaver or SQLite Browser.
+If you need to access the RIO SQLite database externally, you can install DBeaver or SQLite Browser.

 ## Pipeline database

-### Start by creating or loading a `WiSSkHy-db`
+### Start by creating or loading a `RIO-db`

 ### Thing (station or platform)